Red Hill Lutheran

 Despite the many duties of being principal of a large school, Jim continued to teach classes, largely 7th and 8th grade math.

-Overhead projector and a pencil tucked behind his right ear—classic Jim Neumann.
+Pencil tucked behind his right ear—classic Jim Neumann.

 Wait!
 Did Anthony Michael Hall attend Red Hill Lutheran School?!